We earn commissions from brands listed on this site, which influences how listings are presented.

 "A tax extension gives you an extra six months to submit your tax return— pushing the deadline from April 15 to October 15.
 But here's something crucial I tell all my clients: it's only an extension of time to file, not an extension to pay what you owe.
 That's a mistake that costs people thousands in penalties," warns Andrew Lokenauth, founder of Fluent In Finance.

-When to File a Tax Extension
+When You Should File a Tax Extension

 You'd typically choose to file a tax extension if you need time to find missing documents, understand complex filing situations, or simply need more time during tax season for other priorities.